pentacore/DAT257/README.md

 Most of the files in the root directory can be ignored, they are mostly configuration and misc files.

 ## Gradle
-This project uses gradle for dependency and build management, to add a dependency to a module of the project, this should be added to that modules `build.gradle.kts`.
+This project uses gradle for dependency and build management, to add a dependency to a module of the project, this should be added to that modules `%MODULE%/build.gradle.kts`.

 You can either use your IDE's integrated gradle toolkit or the gradle CLI for this.